Optoma UHZ65 Review

 By default, when using Cinema mode, PureMotion is set to its lowest setting of one.
 It can be set to a maximum setting of three.
 Level one makes the motion a little bit smoother, but there still is some digital video effect.
 If you do not like the Frame Interpolation, simply turn it off.

 The UHZ65 addresses this by tweaking the specs to provide the highest level of HDR benefit for the technology offered by the projector.
-When the HDR input is detected by the projector, it switches to HDR mode, making that the only color preset allowed.
+When the projector detects the HDR input, it switches to HDR mode, making that the only color preset allowed.
 This allows for a watchable image straight out of the box.

 When we look at the Optoma UHZ65, we see a high quality projector that provides a sharp image, especially when viewing 4K content.
 Since this is one of the first 4K DLP projectors produced by this company, it is a little bit rough around the edges as it does not feature all of the newest 4K capabilities.